This morning, I was thinking about when I was a kid, about the farm

 livestock.
 It was the free software bundle of its day.)

 While I was still reeling from my near-death experience, Goldie would

-least one earlier meal, as well as a large yellow tom-cat who seemed to
+at least one earlier meal, as well as a large yellow tom-cat who

-serve me much-too-sweet Kool-Aid and an equally over-sweetened
+There, she would serve me much-too-sweet Kool-Aid and an equally

 incredible?
 Impossible feats are just a part of their daily lives.